-Each machine is fitted with an identification plate which includes the following information:
+Each machine is fitted with an identification plate with the following information:

-- 1. Machine (Model Code)
+- 1. Machine (Part Number)

 - 2. Machine Serial No.

 - 3. Machine Weight

-When ordering spares or replacement parts from your local dealer it is important to quote Model Code and Serial Number as stated on the identification plate so the machine and model can be quickly and correctly identified.
+When ordering spares or replacement parts from your local dealer it is important to quote both Part Number and Serial Number as stated on the identification plate so the machine and model can be quickly and correctly identified.